-Apsara Cellars is a small production winery run by Robin Akhurst and his wife Aneeta.
-Robin is originally from Scotland; his path to Napa is paved with plenty of International experience in various wine regions around the world.
+Apsara Cellars is a small production winery founded by Robin Akhurst and his wife Aneeta.
+Robin is originally from Scotland; his path to Napa is paved with significant international experience in various wine regions around the world.
 After graduating with a degree in Environmental Sciences from the University of Edinburgh he started kindling an interest in wine through friends.
 Becoming more serious about following his wine passion, he worked as a Sommelier in Edinborough.
-Next he moved to London and worked for a wine merchant.
+Next, he moved to London and worked for a wine merchant.

-Wanting to explore more of the hands on agricultural part of the wine industry he moved to New Zealand, earned a degree in Viticulture and Oenology in Christchurch and after graduating worked a number of harvests in Marlborough (New Zealand’s South Island).
+Wanting to explore more of the hands-on agricultural part of the wine industry he moved to New Zealand, earned a degree in Viticulture and Oenology in Christchurch and after graduating worked a number of harvests in Marlborough (New Zealand’s South Island).
 He has also worked harvests in Burgundy and Languedoc-Roussillon.
-Then he moved to the Barossa Valley in Australia and worked for Two Hands Winery for a harvest.
-Even though the wine industry is global, the International wine community sometimes feels small and is fairly well connected across continents.
-It was here that he first heard about Napa winemaker Thomas Brown and was later introduced to him.
+Then he moved to Barossa Valley in Australia and worked for Two Hands Winery for a harvest.
+Even though the wine industry is global, the international wine community sometimes feels small and is fairly well connected across continents.
+It was here that he first heard about Napa Valley based winemaker Thomas Brown.

-Before moving to Northern California, Robin recalls being unaware of the depth and variety of producers that the Napa Valley has in such a small geographical region – getting much of his wine insights from prominent International wine magazines which tend to focus on a select group of larger and well-established Napa wineries.
-It was only after he moved to the region that he realized actually how many small producers are located here.
+Before moving to Northern California, Robin recalls being unaware of the number of producers in Napa Valley considering it is such a small geographical region (about 1/8th the size of Bordeaux).
+Much of his wine insights came from prominent international wine magazines which often focus on a select group of larger and more well-established Napa Valley wineries.
+It was only after he moved to Napa Valley that he realized the numbers and diversity of small producers in the region.

-The first vintage from Apsara is 2010, a small production of Syrah.
-Perhaps it was partially his work in the Barossa and with the recognition of this varietal in Australia that influenced his decision to make a Syrah his Napa Valley flagship wine.
-Or perhaps it was a cool weather vineyard to good to pass up in the southern part of Napa.
-Either way Robin enjoys the savory components of this varietal especially one that is grown in a cooler climate.
+The first vintage from Apsara was 2010, a small production of Syrah.
+Perhaps it was partially his work in Barossa Valley in Australia that influenced his decision to make a Syrah as his Napa Valley flagship wine.
+Or perhaps it was a cool weather vineyard too good to pass up in the southern part of Napa Valley.
+Either way Robin enjoys the savory components of this variety especially one that is grown in a cooler climate.

-The 2012 Cabernet Sauvignon is from a vineyard in a noted part of Calistoga – Kenefick Ranch, close to Araujo Estate.
+The 2012 Apsara Cabernet Sauvignon is from the Kenefick Ranch Vineyard in a noted part of Calistoga, neighbors to Araujo Estate.
 The nose is lively with a darker undertone to the bouquet that continues onto the palate.
-The tannins are there but do not dominate – they are dusty, broad and for a young wine, well integrated into the palate.
+The tannins are there but do not dominate; they are dusty, broad and for a young wine, well integrated into the palate.
 A delicate kiss of oak also shows towards the finish.

-Honoring linguistic heritage and his wife’s own heritage, Apsara is Sanskrit word that means “angelic dancer” or in their case, representing a certain style of wines – wines that have balance, purity and are expressive in character.
+Honoring linguistic heritage and his wife’s own India based roots, Apsara is Sanskrit word that means “angelic dancer”.
+For their own wines, the name represents a certain style focusing on wines that have balance, purity and are expressive in character.